geo-frontend/nlmaps/README.md

 ## What it's for

-The `nlmaps` JavaScript libary allows you to create layers for Leaflet, Google Maps, Mapbox, or OpenLayers pre-configured to use the BRT-Achtergrondkaart layers.
+The `nlmaps` JavaScript libary allows you to create layers for Leaflet, Google Maps, Mapbox, or OpenLayers pre-configured to use the BRT Achtergrondkaart layers.
 You don't need to figure out the tile URLs yourself.
-To make it even easier, it automatically detect which map library you're using and creates a map with your chosen layer already loaded.
+To make it even easier, it automatically detect which map library you're using and creates a map pre-loaded with one of the BRT Achtergrondkaart layers.

 ## Usage example